MoSaeedd/ROS2_simple/README.md

 # ROS2_simple
-A collection of simple ROS 2 projects
+I will be adding here some of the ROS2 projects & Assignments